Does Your Dog Have Pyometra Symptoms? What Every Dog Owner Needs to Know

 It’s important to be honest with you here: there is no safe or effective home treatment for pyometra.
 This is not a condition that will resolve on its own or improve with rest and supportive care.
 If you suspect your dog has pyometra, your only appropriate course of action is to contact your veterinarian or an emergency animal hospital immediately.

-While you’re waiting to get your dog to a clinic, you can keep her as calm and comfortable as possible.
+While you’re waiting to get your dog to a clinic, keep her as calm and comfortable as possible.
 Limit her physical activity, ensure she has access to fresh water, and monitor her symptoms closely so you can give your vet an accurate picture of how quickly things have changed.
 Note the color, consistency, and smell of any discharge you observe, and try to recall when her last heat cycle occurred.
 This information will be incredibly helpful to your veterinary team.

 Resist the temptation to administer any over-the-counter medications or supplements without veterinary guidance, as some substances can interfere with diagnosis and treatment.